• Home

 Apart from the whole "don't get left behind" sentiment, here are some concrete reasons you should integrate AI into your digital marketing efforts.

 • Refines your personas: Your personas should be a direct reflection of your customers and, therefore, central to your marketing campaigns.
-Use AI insights to improve your understanding of your customers, and adjust your personas to more accurately reflect them and their needs.
+Use AI insights to improve your understanding of your customers and adjust your personas to more accurately reflect them and their needs.
+For example, you can use an AI chatbot or AI text generator to adjust the language and tone of your content so it speaks to your target audience.
+You can also use it to define these personas and identify topics and areas of interest to them.

 • Sparks creativity: ChatGPT may spew out some ludicrous concoction of phrases and sentences pieced together like a janky puzzle, but hey—it can certainly get the creative juices flowing.
 When you're at a loss for words or ideas, have AI come up with something.
 Even if it isn't perfect, it may provide a trailhead toward better creative ideas.